 Knowledge-building enriched by diverse affiliations

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
-And Urban welcomes nonresident or affiliated fellows who work for other organizations.
+And Urban welcomes visiting scholars and nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.

 Avoiding conflicts of interest